realead/cykhash/README.md

 ### Hash maps

 `Int64to64Map`, `Int32to32Map`, `Float64to64Map`, `Float32to32Map`, and `PyObjectMap` are implemented.
-They aren't drop-in replacements of the Python-dictionaries and have only a basic interface.
-However, given the Cython-interface efficient extensions of functionality are easily done.
+They are more or less drop-in replacements for Python's `dict` (however, not every piece of `dict`'s functionality makes sense, for example `setdefault(x, default)` without `default`-argument, because `None` cannot be inserted, also the khash-maps don't preserve the insertion order, so there is also no `reversed`).
+Furthermore, given the Cython-interface, efficient extensions of functionality are easily done.

 Biggest advantage of these sets is that they need about 4-8 times less memory than the usual Python-dictionaries and are somewhat faster for integers or floats.